-The Council's first permanent ambient air quality monitoring station was commissioned at Birch Lane in Lower Hutt in February 2001.
-This is the first in a network of air quality monitoring stations intended for the Wellington Region.
-Monitoring results for the period from February 2001 through to October 2001 have been reported in this document.
+The Council's first permanent ambient air quality monitoring station has been operating at Birch Lane in Lower Hutt since February 2001.
+Monitoring results for the period from October 2001 through to October 2002 have been reported in this document.

-The results indicate that nitrogen dioxide levels are elevated during the winter in Lower Hutt, this is likely to result from motor vehicle emissions and combustion emissions from residential and commercial heating, combined with cold calm winter conditions.
-Peak levels of air pollutants in Lower Hutt occurred at similar times as those recorded at Upper Hutt, mainly due to the meteorological conditions the predominated at the time.
+The results indicate that nitrogen dioxide levels were elevated during the winter in Lower Hutt.
+This is likely to be due to the combined effect of emissions from motor vehicles and residential and commercial heating, and cold calm meteorological conditions.
+Peak levels occurred at similar times as those recorded at Upper Hutt, indicating the predominant influence of the weather on air pollution levels.